tercen/starter_guide/documentation/Introduction.md

 - Perform calculations on data
 - Export graphs and data tables.

-Note: Right click on a screenshot and open in a new tab if a High Res version is needed.
+_Note: Right click on a screenshot and open in a new tab to see a High Res version._

 ---